Low-intensity conflict: Guerrilla initiative and combat intensity

-As they can choose when and where to strike, guerrillas usually have the tactical initiative and the element of surprise.
+Since they can choose when and where to strike, guerrillas usually have the tactical initiative and the element of surprise.
 The planning for an operation may take weeks, months, or even years with a constant series of cancelations and restarts, as the situation changes.
 Careful rehearsals and "dry runs" are usually conducted to work out problems and details.
 Many guerrilla strikes are not undertaken unless clear numerical superiority can be achieved in the target area, a pattern typical of VC/NVA and other "people's war" operations.
 Individual suicide bomb attacks offer another pattern, typically involving only the individual bomber and his support team, but they too are spread or metered out based on prevailing capabilities and political winds.

 Whatever approach is used, the guerrilla holds the initiative and can prolong his survival by varying the intensity of combat.
 Attacks are spread out over quite a range of time, from weeks to years.
 During the interim periods, the guerrilla can rebuild, resupply, and plan.
 During the Vietnam War, most communist units, including mobile NVA regulars using guerrilla tactics, spent only a few days per month fighting.
 While they might be forced into an unwanted battle by an enemy sweep, most of the time was spent in training, intelligence gathering, political and civic infiltration, propaganda indoctrination, construction of fortifications, or foraging for supplies and food.
 The large numbers of such groups striking at different times, however, gave the war its "around-the-clock" quality.